 Rosetta Stone has added an online school to their offerings.
 So while the software itself has arguably gotten worse over the years (you now have only two images to choose from instead of four), signing up for their online school might help you, especially if you like the teacher and find the human interaction to be motivating.

-This criticism of Rosetta Stone also ignores the fact that Rosetta Stone software is on sale at very big discounts for much of the time.
-So if you want to get that pretty yellow box on your desktop and gathering dust at a discounted price, go to the bottom right of their home page and sign up for their e-mail newsletter, and you will be offered much lower prices.
+So if you want to get that pretty yellow box on your desktop and have it start gathering dust at a lower price, just go to the bottom right of their home page and sign up for their email newsletter, and you will be offered much lower prices soon after.

 I Don’t Like Writing This